 #1: Niagara Falls

-The Niagara Falls are less than three hours away from the Canadian border.
+Niagara Falls is less than three hours away from the Canadian border, making it a perfect destination for a Michigan to Canada road Trip.
 Considering how iconic the falls are, they’re a must-visit destination for every Michigander touring the Great White North for the first time.

 Take pictures.
 Walk around the falls or even pay for a boat ride at the bottom of the falls to create memories.
 Once you’ve enjoyed the views, decide whether to drive straight to Toronto or spend your night at a nearby casino.